NeoMemb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More on pointer and array
+More learning on pointers, arrays and string manipulations